Amethyst-Software/small-scripts/Bash/README.md

 ### [Count Lines by Name](count_lines_by_name.sh)
 <!--The directory in which to recursively search.
 The suffixes to search for.-->
-Recursively searches for specified files in the given directory and totals their lines.
+Recursively searches for specified files in the given directory and totals their line counts.

 ### [Create Files from List](create_files_from_list.sh)
 <!--The path to the file to copy 'n' times.